NBKRedSpy/QM_HighlightDamagingEffects/SteamReadMe.txt

 The color can be changed in the configuration file.

+[h2]Known Issue[/h2]

+When fixing a wound, the wound highlight will not be updated until the player moves.

 [h2]Game Difficulty[/h2]

 The game notifies a player that they are taking damage by flashing the wound and player as well as making a "crunching" sound.
 The subtly of the notification may be a gameplay decision.